0xDEADFED5/ps_tiny11/README.md

 #### Instructions to modify currently running Windows 11:

-1. Right-click ps_tiny11.ps1 and select 'Run with PowerShell' if you have Developer Mode enabled, otherwise open a terminal and run .\ps_tiny11.ps1.
-It will ask for Admin privileges.
+1. Right-click ps_tiny11.ps1 and select 'Run with PowerShell' if you have Developer Mode enabled, otherwise open a terminal and run `.\ps_tiny11.ps1`, it will ask for Admin privileges.
 Explorer will be restarted to apply changes.

 #### What is removed: